 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using digitoxin, linezolid (Zyvox®), omeprazole (Prilosec®), rifampin (Rifadin®), St. John's wort, sumatriptan (Imitrex®), tramadol (Ultram®), tryptophan, or vinblastine.
-Tell your doctor if you are using a blood thinner (such as warfarin or Coumadin®), other medicine for mental illness (such as clozapine, fluvoxamine, haloperidol, lithium, tryptophan, Clozaril®, Haldol®, or Luvox®), medicine for Parkinson's disease (such as levodopa, Sinemet®, or Stalevo®), phenothiazine medicine (such as prochlorperazine, Compazine®, Mellaril®, Phenergan®, Thorazine®, or Trilafon®), or medicine for heart rhythm problems (such as flecainide, propafenone, Rythmol®, or Tambocor®).
+- Make sure your doctor knows if you are using buspirone (Buspar®), digitoxin, fentanyl (Sublimaze®), lithium (Eskalith®, Lithobid®), omeprazole (Prilosec®), rifampin (Rifadin®, Rimactane®), St John's wort, tryptophan supplements, or vinblastine (Velban®).
+Tell your doctor if you are using medicine to treat migraine headaches (such as rizatriptan, sumatriptan, tramadol, zolmitriptan, Frova®, Maxalt®, Relpax®, Zomig®), other medicine for mental illness (such as clozapine, fluvoxamine, haloperidol, Clozaril®, Haldol®, Luvox®), medicine for Parkinson disease (such as levodopa, Sinemet®, Stalevo®), a phenothiazine medicine (such as prochlorperazine, promethazine, Phenergan®), or medicine for heart rhythm problems (such as flecainide, propafenone, Rythmol®, Tambocor®).